Violence Against Women and Girls

 Share Violence Against Women and Girls on Facebook Share Violence Against Women and Girls on Twitter Share Violence Against Women and Girls on Linkedin Email Violence Against Women and Girls link

-Violence Against Women and Girls (VAWG) is a serious and ongoing issue that affects our communities.
-This covers many different types of harmful behaviour, including domestic abuse, sexual assault, controlling behaviour, and harassment or intimidation in public and online.
+Violence Against Women and Girls (VAWG) remains a serious and ongoing issue affecting communities across the borough.
+It includes a wide range of harmful behaviours, such as domestic abuse, sexual violence, coercive and controlling behaviour, and harassment in both public spaces and online environments.

 Stay Updated